 What should active soap nuts ideally feel and look like?

-Here is a small test to see if your soap nuts still have cleaning power: Fill a bag with fresh nuts, run it under warm or hot water and squeeze and mash and rub the bag until the nuts are softened.
-If you see suds coming through the muslin, you can rest assured that you are holding active nuts in your hand.
+Here is a small test to see if your soap nuts still have cleaning power: Fill a jar with the used soap nuts, add in some warm water and shake the jar.
+If you see suds, you can rest assured that you are holding active soap nuts in your hand.

 I have nut allergies.
 Can I use soap nuts?